Cutoff for the mixing time of the Facilitated Exclusion Process: A crucial mapping

-Then, we show $\eta \in \mathcal{E}_{N,K}$.
-It has $K$ particles, indeed the elements of $I$ are distinct: for all $0 \le j < l \le K$, \eq{eq:surject}{x + \sum_{i = 1}^l (2-\sigma_i) - \left(x + \sum_{i = 1}^j (2-\sigma_i)\right) = \sum_{i = j+1}^l (2-\sigma_i).} The r.h.s. of \eqref{eq:surject} is clearly positive, we now show that it is strictly less than $N$: \begin{itemize} \item If $l-j \le N-K$, \eqref{eq:surject} is upper-bounded by $2(l-j) \le 2(N-K) < N$. \item If $l-j > N-K$, notice that $\sigma$ has $N-K$ empty sites, so $\sigma$ has at least $l-j - (N-K)$ particles in the segment $[j+1,l]$.
-Hence \eqref{eq:surject} is upper-bounded by $2(l-j) - (l-j-(N-K)) = l-j + N-K < N$ because $l-j < K$. \end{itemize} In all cases, the difference between two positions indexed by different $j$ and $l$ is strictly between 0 and $N$, so taking modulo $N$ the positions are still distinct, so $I$ has cardinality $K$.
+Now, we show that $\eta \in \mathcal{E}_{N,K}$.
+We first check that $\eta$ has $K$ particles, by proving that the elements of $I$ are distinct: for all $0 \le j < l \le K$, \eq{eq:surject}{x + \sum_{i = 1}^l (2-\sigma_i) - \left(x + \sum_{i = 1}^j (2-\sigma_i)\right) = \sum_{i = j+1}^l (2-\sigma_i).} The right hand side of \eqref{eq:surject} is clearly positive, we now show that it is strictly less than $N$: \begin{itemize} \item If $l-j \le N-K$, \eqref{eq:surject} is upper-bounded by $2(l-j) \le 2(N-K) < N$. \item If $l-j > N-K$, notice that $\sigma$ has $N-K$ empty sites, so $\sigma$ has at least $l-j - (N-K)$ particles in the segment $[j+1,l]$.
+Hence \eqref{eq:surject} is upper-bounded by $2(l-j) - (l-j-(N-K)) = l-j + N-K < N$ because $l-j < K$. \end{itemize} In all cases, the difference between two positions indexed by different $j$ and $l$ is strictly between 0 and $N$.
+Thus, the positions modulo $N$ are still distinct, and $I$ has cardinality $K$.
 Finally, $\eta$ is ergodic because by the definition of $I$, the maximum distance between two consecutive particles is 2.